bobmonsour/11tybundle.dev/content/blog/2024/11ty-bundle-53.md

   - 11ty Bundle
 ---

-_An email version of this blog is available. **[Subscribe here](#newsletter-subscribe)**._

 ---

+### A note from Bob:

 _**Vacation note**: We're heading out of town for a week or so.
 I will continue to add content to the site, but publication of the 11ty Bundle will likely be 2 weeks out, rather than the typical weekly cadence.
 If you want to keep up, there's an [RSS feed for the Firehose](https://11tybundle.dev/firehosefeed.xml) and one for the [Releases](https://11tybundle.dev/releasefeed.xml)._

+---

+### Highlights

 **Zach's Eleventy Weekly Report №8.** Here's [Zach's Mastodon post](https://fosstodon.org/@eleventy/112832336309586780) where he's been outlining his weekly progress on all things Eleventy, some of which I recap below.